jojomondag/Syntax-Extractor/README.md

 ## 🌟 Features

-1. **Deep Dive Extraction** - Extract from folders, subfolders, files all text.
+1. **Deep Dive Extraction** - Extract all text from marked folders, subfolders, and files.

 2. **Syntax Tree Transformation** - It's not just about pulling out the code.
 Watch as entire folders and files transform into a beautiful syntax tree text representation.
 Visual learners, rejoice!